-- (2) Inclusion of at least fifteen percent (15%) of the total residential units that are affordable to households earning at or below sixty percent (60%) of the area median income, as determined annually by the U.S. Department of Housing and Urban Development for commercial residential developments; or - (3) Increasing the net number of full-time equivalent positions ("FTEs") by no less than fifty (50) FTEs, for commercial and industrial developments; or - (4) Achieving certification under Net Zero, Passive House, or LEED Silver (or greater) standards. - (f) The Finance Director will determine approval based upon the criteria in this chapter and provide notification to each applicant and Local Taxing Authority of the determination. - (g)(e) When the improvement or construction has been completed, the property owner must shall notify the Bureau of Building Inspection Authority, on behalf of each appropriate local taxing authority, and the Board, in writing within 30 days after completion so that an inspection of the improvements or construction may be made.
-When the Bureau of Building Inspection has completed its inspection and issued an occupancy permit, the Board will The Authority will forward a copy of such notice to each appropriate local taxing authority.
-The Board shall assess the property in question for purposes of calculating the amount of the assessment eligible for tax exemption under this Chapter. - (h)(f) The Board shall certify to the Finance Director Authority, each appropriate local taxing authority and the property owner the amount of the increase in assessment attributable to the improvement or to the construction.
-The Finance Director Treasurer shall then exonerate that portion of the increase and refund the amount of the taxes attributable to the exemption up to the eligible maximum amount.].
-Provided, however, the Treasurer shall not exonerate taxes if there exists any tax delinquency with respect to the property or the property owner. - (i)(g) Appeals from the assessment may be taken by the taxpayer or by the City as provided by law. - (j)(h) Property owners seeking exemption for projects which include both industrial, commercial or other business properties and also residential properties shall file such form of application as is then prescribed by the City. - (i) The Chief of the Bureau of Building Inspection is hereby authorized and directed to make available provide to all persons applying for a building permit for improvements to or the construction of industrial, commercial or other business structures the following information which shall be prescribed by the Finance Director Treasurer. - (1)An application form for the exemption. - (2)Instruction to complete the application, written in a form easily understood by the general public. - (3) General information, written in a form easily understood by the general public, that details the benefits to be derived from this exemption.
+(2) Inclusion of at least sixty percent (60%) of the total residential units that are affordable to and occupied by households earning at or below eighty percent (80%) of the area median income, as determined annually by the U.S. Department of Housing and Urban Development, for commercial residential developments (i.e. developments where greater than fifty percent (50%) of the building gross square footage is for commercial residential use); or

+(3) Increasing the net number of full-time equivalent positions ("FTEs") by no less than fifty (50) FTEs, for commercial and industrial developments (i.e. developments where greater than fifty percent (50%) of the building gross square footage is for commercial or industrial use).

+- (f) The Finance Director, or his/her designee, will determine approval based upon the criteria in this chapter and provide notification to each applicant and Local Taxing Authority of the determination. - (g) When the improvement or construction has been completed, the property owner must notify the Department of Permits, Licenses, and Inspections, so that an inspection of the improvements or construction may be made.
+When the Department of Permits, Licenses, and Inspections has completed its inspection and issued an occupancy permit, the Board will assess the property in question for purposes of calculating the amount of the assessment eligible for tax exemption under this Chapter. - (h) The Board shall certify to the Finance Director each appropriate local taxing authority and the property owner the amount of the increase in assessment attributable to the improvement or to the construction.
+The Finance Director shall then exonerate that portion of the increase and refund the amount of the taxes attributable to the exemption, up to the eligible maximum amount. - (i) Appeals from the assessment may be taken by the taxpayer or by the City as provided by law. - (j) Property owners seeking exemption for projects which include both industrial, commercial or other business properties and also residential properties shall file such form of application as is then prescribed by the City. - (k) The Director of the Department of Permits, Licenses, and Inspections is hereby authorized and directed to make available to all persons applying for a building permit for improvements to or the construction of industrial, commercial or other business structures the following information which shall be prescribed by the Finance Director.

+- (1) An application form for the exemption. - (2) Instruction to complete the application, written in a form easily understood by the general public. - (3) General information, written in a form easily understood by the general public, that details the benefits to be derived from this exemption.